-This second prototype is able to compute the previous algorithm at 60 frames per second on a Intel Pentium IV processor (4 GHz.) with 1 GB. memory and Windows XP SP2.
+The realtime prototype is able to compute the previous algorithm at 60 frames per second on a Intel Pentium IV processor (4 GHz.) with 1 GB. memory and Windows XP SP2.
 Therefore it proves that it is possible to make a realtime implementation of our algorithm.
-Example images of the prototype is use are shown in figure ??.
-And our research group web page also hosts a video example showing the realtime performance of our prototype available at [192].
+Example images of the prototype is use are shown in figure 5.3.
+Our research group web page also hosts a video example showing the realtime performance of our prototype available at [193].

-5.5 Algorithm Stability Tests
+5.5 Algorithm Stability Results